×

 Question

-What is the purpose of the Medium Rent (2021) map and how might it be used in the future?
 Also, do the values indicated represent only rentable units (eg. apartments) within that zone without regard to the fact that most units in the zone might be owner occupied (eg. single family homes)?

 in reply to KirstieLaatsch's comment